 Step 2: Allow PowerShell for Administrators

-In this section I’ll show you how to enable group policy for specific users such as administrators.
+In this section, I’ll show you how to block PowerShell for users but keep it enabled for administrators.

 1. Create a new Active Directory Security group.